dunglas/mercure/README.md

 eventSource.onmessage = e => console.log(e); // do something with the payload
 ```

+Optionaly, [the authorization mechanism](https://github.com/dunglas/mercure/blob/master/spec/mercure.md#authorization) can be used to subscribe to private updates.
-Optionaly, the hub URL can be automatically discovered:
+Also optionaly, the hub URL can be automatically discovered:

 ```javascript
 fetch('https://example.com/books/1') // Has this header `Link: <https://example.com/hub>; rel="mercure"`